 What you should know about the Applied Image and Signal Processing master programme

-Good to know: While it is recommended to choose a third elective course as your free elective, any lecture held in English at either of the two universities qualifies as a free elective.
+Good to know: While it is recommended to take a third course from the electives, other lectures given in English on one of the two universities also qualify as free electives.

 As part of your degree specialisation, you can choose from the following elective courses at two universities: